0 Items in Your Cart

-Some hazardous waste management technicians respond to emergency situations, such as petroleum or chemical spills.
+Some hazardous waste management technicians known as emergency and disaster response workers respond to emergency situations, such as petroleum or chemical spills.
 Other hazardous waste management technicians clean up devastating industrial messes—ugly reminders of a time when our country did not monitor environmental contamination as closely as it does today.
 Such sites are specifically targeted for cleanup by the federal government under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980, which established the hazardous waste cleanup program known as Superfund.

 Since many of the worst Superfund sites have been cleaned up, a larger number of hazardous waste management technicians are involved in lower priority cleanups.
 Many are cleaning up previously abandoned industrial sites, called brownfields, so that the land can once again be used.
 These sites do not pose an immediate threat to human health or the environment.
 In addition to helping clean up these kinds of sites, hazardous waste management technicians may identify, categorize, and dispose of hazardous waste, or help in efforts to lower the amount of hazardous waste produced in the first place.
 They also assist in other types of cleanup and pollution prevention efforts, including routine monitoring of air, soil, and water, to make sure hazardous substances are within acceptable limits.